Khan/engblog/README.rst

 Publishing
 ----------

 **If you're publishing a new blog post, make sure to update the upcoming post section first**, which you can do by editing the file ``src/info.py``.
 You can find the information to update to in the `publish queue <https://app.asana.com/0/33397771830491/68184404290301>`_ -- or, at least, everything except the team, which you may need to figure out (from the list of categories above) yourself.
 Or better yet, ask the author!
+For team_class, just do ``team.lower().replace(' ', '-')``.

 After this, just push your changes to master. `Travis <https://travis-ci.org/Khan/engblog>`_ will take care of everything else.
 You can ping `brownhead <https://github.com/brownhead>`_ (``@johnsullivan`` on HipChat) for help if anything explodes.